 The Department of Horticulture and Natural Resources at K-State offers Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degree programs in a number of horticultural commodity and discipline areas and natural resource areas.
 Two options for the M.S. are available: one option requires a thesis based on original research; the non-thesis option is for students who do not plan further graduate study or who wish to substitute additional courses for the research requirement.
 The non-thesis option is considered a terminal degree, so it cannot be used as preparation for a Ph.D. program.
 Students may also pursue a M.S. degree concurrent with a B.S. degree in Horticulture, Park Management and Conservation, and Wildlife and Outdoor Enterprise Management.
 An Urban Food Systems specialization is available within the M.S. program.
-A Graduate Certificate in Horticultural Therapy and a Graduate Certificate in Advanced Horticulture are also offered.
+A Graduate Certificate in Advanced Horticulture is also offered.

 Our graduate program is dedicated to providing advanced discipline training, breadth and depth in research training, and mentoring to our students.
 Our goal is the scholarly and professional development of research scientists, extension specialists, teachers, and horticultural business leaders and natural resource industry leaders.
 This is achieved through the expertise of 24 faculty members in the department involved in teaching, research, and extension as well as the advisory expertise of many faculty from across campus in pathology, soil science, entomology, agronomy, biochemistry, microbiology, marketing, food science, health and nutrition, kinesiology, psychology, education, geography, biology, hospitality management and other disciplines.